New results for the random nearest neighbor tree: Conclusion and open questions

 \section{Conclusion and open questions}

-In this paper, we conducted a rigorous analysis of the online $d$-dimensional $NN$-tree, that is, apart from the complementary paper of Aldous~\cite{Aldous} mentioned above, the first of its kind.
+In this paper, we conducted a rigorous analysis of the online $d$-dimensional nearest neighbor tree.
 Furthermore, we introduced and analyzed a natural infinite counterpart of this model.
-Needless to say, besides the already mentioned Conjecture~\ref{conj:local}, many questions remain for further thought: \begin{enumerate} \item We firmly believe that some of our techniques extend to the model of $d$-dimensional $k$-$NN$ graphs.
-It might be interesting to analyze them in more depth. \item Can the number of leaves (or cherries) be used for detecting the dimension of the underlying tree solely from its combinatorial structure?
-Our partial results and simulations indicate that both quantities should be increasing with the dimension, and therefore should yield a good estimator for detecting the dimension. \item As we pointed out in Subsection~\ref{relwork}, a lot of work on similar models has been done to find the root of the tree.
-More precisely, one might wonder if for any fixed $\varepsilon > 0$ there is a set of vertices of constant size $K=K(\varepsilon)$ that contains the root of the graph with probability $1-\varepsilon$.
-It is not clear to us whether statistics, which provide good estimators in other models, can be used in our model as well.
-In particular, we do not know whether in our model there is a function $f$ as in the paper of R\'{a}cz and Sridhar~\cite{Racz} mentioned in Subsection~\ref{relwork} that can be used for detection: for example, it could be that some centrality statistics such as the global balancedness measure $H(T)$ used in~\cite{Bubeck2} and also described in Subsection~\ref{relwork} could be used to find the root.
-We also do not know whether the centroid with respect to this measure a.s.\ changes only finitely many times during the graph process, as shown in~\cite{Jog1, Jog2} for other models. \item An interesting question in the infinite setup could be to study the asymptotic rate of expansion of the graph $G_{\infty}$.
-For any $v\in V(G_{\infty})$, how fast does the number of vertices at graph distance $k$ from $v$ grow as $k\to +\infty$? \end{enumerate}
+Needless to say, besides the already mentioned Conjecture~\ref{conj:local}, many questions remain for further thought: \begin{enumerate} \item We firmly believe that some of our techniques extend to the model of $d$-dimensional $k$-nearest neighbor graph.
+It might be interesting to analyze this model in more depth. \item Our partial results and simulations indicate that both the number of leaves and the number of cherries should be increasing with the dimension, and therefore should yield a good estimator for detecting the dimension.
+Note that the asymptotic count of the cherries was derived recently by~\cite{Cas23} but his result solves the problem for sufficiently large $d$ only. \item As we pointed out in Subsection~\ref{relwork}, a lot of work on similar models has been done to find the root of the tree.
+More precisely, one might wonder if, for every $\varepsilon > 0$, one may design a set of vertices of constant size $K=K(\varepsilon)$ that contains the root of the graph with probability $1-\varepsilon$.
+It is not clear to us whether statistics providing good estimators in other models can be used in our model as well. \item An interesting question in the infinite setup could be to study the asymptotic rate of expansion of the graph $G_{\infty}$: given $v\in V(G_{\infty})$, how fast does the number of vertices at graph distance $k$ from $v$ grow as $k\to \infty$? \end{enumerate}